Roshan Atta

-Roshan Atta (Sindhi: روشن عطا) was a popular radio, television and film actress from Pakistan.
+Roshan Atta (Sindhi: روشن عطا) (b.
+1940 – d.
+30 March 2011) was a popular radio, television and film actress from Pakistan.
 After her start as a voice actress in Pakistan Radio drama, she became popular on-stage, as a TV and film actress.

 Early life

-Atta was born to a doctor's home in the village Sultan Kot, Shikarpur district, in the year 1940.
-She moved to Saudi Arabia with her family, and after spending some years there, she returned to Hyderabad and resumed her studies there.
+Atta was born to a doctor in the village Sultan Kot, Shikarpur district, in 1940.
+She moved to Saudi Arabia with her family, and after spending some years there, returned to Hyderabad and resumed her studies there.

 Professional career

 Her first Sindhi play Moonjharan Jo Maag was aired in 1972.
 She became a popular figure of both Sindhi and Urdu plays, including: